-IMAC of St. Louis, LLC.
 In January 2016, IMAC of St. Louis, LLC, doing business as the Ozzie Smith Center, executed a lease for a 13,300 square foot facility in Chesterfield, Missouri, a suburb 18 miles west of downtown St. Louis.
 The Ozzie Smith Center opened in May 2016.
 The lease agreement runs until August 2026.
 Dr. Devin Bell, D.O. is the medical director.
 The clinic performs medical evaluations with x-ray, fluoroscopic spine, joint and appendage injections, regenerative PRP medicine and physical medicine.
 Namesake Ozzie Smith was inducted into the Major League Baseball Hall of Fame in 2002 and replicas of his 13 gold glove trophies are in the lobby of the clinic.

 The Ozzie Smith Center opened a satellite facility in St. Peters, Missouri to assist with demand from suburbs west of the Missouri River.
 The St. Peters clinic opened for business in July 2017.
 The lease expires in August 2022.
 The facility operates under the direction of Dr. Bell and offers patient medical evaluations with x-ray, fluoroscopic joint and appendage injections, and physical medicine.
+This clinic discontinued patient care in December 2021.

 The Ozzie Smith Center acquired the chiropractic clinic of Lockwood Chiropractic in Webster Groves, Missouri, a suburb of St. Louis, in November 2020.
-The facility will continue to operate under the direction of Sharon Whalen, D.C. and gives us the opportunity to expand medical services to reach prospective patients while expanding into neighboring suburbs.
+The clinic relocated to a new medical facility in January 2022, which gives us the opportunity to expand medical services to broaden our patient base while expanding into neighboring suburbs.